pavetsu14/LMBM-KronL0LS/README.md

 Pairwise interaction prediction problems are closely related to drug-target prediction problems and thus the developed method might be useful in the field of drug discovery.

-The method has been introduced in the article: TO BE PUBLISHED
+The method has been introduced in the article: REVISION SUBMITTED TO IEEE ACCESS 11.11.2022

 **Abstract** Large time, money and resource costs have motivated researchers to constantly develop innovative technologies for the exploitation of new drugs.
 However, current knowledge about the drug–target space is limited.
 In this paper, a new